ETF diagram

 Funds can be divided into three types:

-• Commodity ETFs are linked to commodities, such as gold, silver, or crude oil.
-With these ETFs, investors have the opportunity to invest in commodities without the need to physically own them.
+Are linked to commodities such as gold, silver, or crude oil.
+With these ETFs, investors can invest in commodities without the need to physically own them.

 ETF's Advantages